smartdevicelink/sdl_evolution/proposals/NNNN-rc-radio-parameter-update.md

 ## Impacts on existing code

-- RPC need updated with new parameters and the range of two old parameters.
+- New parameters and the range of two old parameters need to be updated within the RPC.
 - SDL core and mobile proxy lib need updates to support this new parameter.